tytydraco/yessleep/out/Someones_been_commenting_on_my_old_blog_posts_from_2009.md

 This random comment could have remained as interesting.
 If it had stopped there.

-Soon, I got two, maybe three emil notifications every day.
+Soon, I got two, maybe three email notifications every day.
 They always directed a blog page.

 Always a comment.